 Libraries are full of surprises.
 Libraries are closed at the moment, but did you know you can get free e-books, e-comics and audiobooks if you’re a library member?
 If you’re not already a member, it’s easy to join online.

 - Brighton & Hove: see what the online library service offers here.
 To join the library service as a new member, click here.
 The library service is also starting to run online storytelling – the best way to keep in the loop about that is to follow them on Facebook.

 - East Sussex: find out what’s available online here.
 To join as a new member, click here.
 You can follow the library service on Facebook here.

-- West Sussex: you can find out more about the eLibrary Service here.
+- West Sussex: see everything that’s available online here.
 To join up as a new member, click here.
 Keep in touch with West Sussex libraries via their Facebook page.

 More books to read online.
 American company Books Online has made its collection of over 3000 e-books and e-audio books for available for free.
 The books are fiction and non-fiction and suitable for all ages.
 Use this link.

 Physical and mental challenges from Volume 1 climbing.
 Those guys at Volume 1 climbing in Felbridge are keeping their Facebook followers on their toes with some tough but fun physical and mental challenges.
 Can you do the Bean Balance Banana Boat?
 You won’t know until you’ve tried…

 Amazine – it’s amazing!
 If you’re a part of Amazing Futures in Brighton & Hove or East Sussex, you can keep up to date with the brand new Amazine, an online zine.
 You can see the third issue here.
 There will be a new Amazine every couple of weeks and you can contribute by emailing Amazemagazine1@gmail.com.